khenderick/zfs-snap-manager/README.md

 This python program/script has a few dependencies.
 When using the Archlinux AUR, these will be installed automatically.

 * zfs
-* python2
+* python3
 * openssh
 * mbuffer
+* python3-magcode-core > 1.4.10 - on pypi.org
+* python3-psutil
-* python2-daemon
+* python3-setproctitle

 Logging
 -------

-The script is logging into /var/log/zfs-snap-manager.log
+The script is logging into systemd journals, and /var/log/syslog

 License
 -------